alberto-rota/dasshboard-tui/README.md

 launched dasshboard is what you land back in.
 Windows has no `exec`, so there the session runs as a child on the same console and dasshboard exits with its status — the only difference is a sleeping parent behind it.

+The one exception is a **local tile with a command of its own**, which may be a command that exits: there it is run and waited for, and then a shell is exec'd in the same folder, so the output has somewhere to be read.
+See [The session outlives the command](#the-session-outlives-the-command).
+That is the same shape Windows has always had, and the reason `hand_off` is two calls rather than one.

+In the gap between those two — after the TUI is gone, before the `exec` — the tab is renamed, `\033]0;🔵 alex\007`.
+A tab dasshboard *opens* is named by the command Ghostty runs in it; a tab it *takes over* would otherwise keep the name of whatever opened the home screen, so the one destination that works in every terminal was the one the tab bar couldn't tell you about.
+It is the same title the spawned tab gets, from the same `launch::tab_title`, so a session reads the same in the tab bar wherever it landed — and OSC 0 is what every terminal has always understood by "set the title", so this lives in `launch.rs` rather than `ghostty.rs`.
+The background tint stays with the spawned path only: it would outlive the session in a tab that was already yours.

 `DASSHBOARD_SKIP=1` is exported across the handoff.
 A local tile usually runs a shell, that shell reads the same rc that started dasshboard, and without the